app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 	After downloading, this executable should be copied exactly at ``/home/mozcelikors/qtCreatorWorkspace/roverapp/build/`` in AGL image.
 	This is a workaround for those who would like to only test with the rover and not develop on it.

 	To do this, unzip the file to a directory named ``build``.
-SSH to rover and copy its contents to rover using:
+On your local machine, copy its contents to rover using:

 	.. code-block:: bash
 	   :linenos: